S1L3NTW0LF/SEC-files/README.md

 - financial numbers: https://www.sec.gov/Archives/edgar/daily-index/xbrl/companyfacts.zip

 **SEC Website**: https://www.sec.gov/edgar/sec-api-documentation
-- contains more information on data
+- contains more information on data in submissions.zip and companyfacts.zip
 - same links as above are located at bottom of webpage as of 2023-05

 ---